levangelashvili9/spacelink-task/README.md

 ### Overview

 This project is a web page built using Next.js and styled-components, primarily focusing on CSS for styling.
-It serves as a dynamic and responsive platform
+It serves as a dynamic and responsive platform.

 ### Links